Sean Woodson: Ultimate Fighting Championship

-Woodson made his promotional debut against Kyle Bochniak on October 18, 2019 at UFC on ESPN: Reyes vs. Weidman.
+Woodson made his promotional debut against Kyle Bochniak on October 18, 2019, at UFC on ESPN: Reyes vs. Weidman.
 He won the fight via unanimous decision.

-Woodson was expected to face Kyle Nelson on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
+Woodson was expected to face Kyle Nelson on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 Nelson had to pull out off the bout due to visa issues, and therefore was replaced by Julian Erosa He lost the fight via D'arce choke in the third round.

-Woodson was scheduled to face Jonathan Pearce on November 28, 2020 at UFC on ESPN: Smith vs. Clark.
-However, Woodson withdrew a week before the event due to unknown reasons and was replaced by Kai Kamaka III.
+Woodson was scheduled to face Jonathan Pearce on November 28, 2020, at UFC on ESPN: Smith vs. Clark.
+However, Woodson withdrew a week before the event for unknown reasons and was replaced by Kai Kamaka III.

-Woodson faced Youssef Zalal on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
+Woodson faced Youssef Zalal on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
 He won the bout via split decision.

-Woodson faced Collin Anglin on November 13, 2021 at UFC Fight Night 197.
+Woodson faced Collin Anglin on November 13, 2021, at UFC Fight Night 197.
 He won the bout via TKO in round one.

-Woodson faced Luis Saldaña on August 20, 2022 at UFC 278.
+Woodson faced Luis Saldaña on August 20, 2022, at UFC 278.
 He fought to a split draw decision.

+Woodson was scheduled to face Steve Garcia on August 5, 2023, at UFC Fight Night 225.
+However, the bout was scrapped after Garcia got injured and Woodson was booked against Jesse Butler.
+In turn, Butler was removed by the Nevada Athletic Commission during fight week due to a recent knockout loss to Jim Miller in two months earlier.
+He was replaced by promotional newcomer Mairon Santos.
+However, due to visa issues, Santos was removed from the bout and replaced with promotional newcomer Dennis Buzukja.
+Woodson won the bout via unanimous decision.

+Woodson faced Charles Jourdain on January 20, 2024, at UFC 297.
+He won the competitive fight by split decision.

+Woodson faced Alex Caceres on May 11, 2024, at UFC on ESPN 56.
+He won the fight by unanimous decision.
+11 out of 14 media outlets scored the fight for Caceres.

+Woodson faced Fernando Padilla on December 14, 2024 at UFC on ESPN 63.
+He won the fight by technical knockout at the end of the first round.

+Woodson faced Dan Ige on April 12, 2025 at UFC 314.
+He lost the fight by technical knockout in the third round.